devopsgroup-io/vagrant-digitalocean/README.md

 ```

 **Configuration Requirements**
 - You *must* specify the `override.ssh.private_key_path` to enable authentication with the droplet.
-The provider will create a new Digital Ocean SSH key using your public key which is assumed to be the `private_key_path` with a *.pub* extension.
+The provider will create a new DigitalOcean SSH key using your public key which is assumed to be the `private_key_path` with a *.pub* extension.
-- You *must* specify your Digital Ocean Personal Access Token at `provider.token`.
+- You *must* specify your DigitalOcean Personal Access Token at `provider.token`.
 This may be found on the control panel within the *Apps &amp; API* section.

 **Supported Configuration Attributes**